 Anytime you are dealing with large amounts of money such as a real estate transaction, nice people can become not so nice very quickly.
 People act differently when the largest investment of their lives is on the line.
 When their children’s financial future hangs in the balance.
 One of the most overlooked aspects of using a real estate agent is they keep the greed in line.
 Meaning real estate agents explain to their sellers “you cant do that”.
 When the home seller wants to not disclose a certain defect in the home or leverage some other aspect of the deal, its usually the real estate agent telling them they cant do that.
 So much for people saying that agents are the greedy ones!

-Every real estate transaction brings new experience.
+Every real estate transaction brings new experience in addition to the courses taken and continuing education needed to keep a real estate license.
 Things that you never would have thought of come up.
 If a particular non-licensed home seller has sold 2 or 3 homes in their lives, they feel like the expert.
 Most successful real estate agents have sold more homes last month than most people sell in their lives.
 When an issue comes up, they have a quick answer because they have seen it before.
-When home sellers think back on the real estate transaction, they probably dont remember that asinine question they asked, because of the quick response their agent provided.
+When home sellers think back on the real estate transaction, they probably don’t remember that asinine question they asked, because of the quick response their agent provided.
 What would have been the repercussions of moving forward with that?
 There is a lot of value in knowing that the path you are on (for your transaction) is one based upon experience.

 You CAN Sell Without An Agent